 Parishes and dioceses are invited to bid for churches which they think might match these criteria to be included on the list if they are not already on it.
 The DAC must approve of an application from a parish before the CBC will consider it.

 Major parish churches may require a higher level of attention from the diocese and the CBC because of their special functions, significance and potential.

-All churches in this group should consider putting together a conservation management plan.
-It will help them see the risks they face and maximise their potential.
+All churches in this group should consider putting together a conservation management plan, which the CBC can offer advice about.
+It will help them to get to grips with the risks and issues which they face and help them to maximise their potential.